kntate/camel-amq-tcp-ssl/README.md

     mvn --settings configuration/settings.xml clean install

-After it you can exec the application using (Note: OpenShift AMQ must be running)
+After it you can exec the application using (Note: OpenShift AMQ must be running, broker properties can be set in application.properties file)

     mvn --settings configuration/settings.xml spring-boot:run